DonChristian

-DonChristian Jones, also known as DonChristian is a New York-based rapper, producer and visual artist.
-His work spans musical and visual performances, rap, installations and public murals blending both genres of painting and hip-hop and referencing classical and contemporary styles.
-Jones is a co-founder of Public Assistants, a Resistance Community Space focused on mutual aid, in Crown Heights, Brooklyn.
+DonChristian Jones, also known as DonChristian, is a New York-based is a multi-media, artist, musician, and director.
+His work spans musical and visual performances, installations, and community murals, blending both genres of painting and hip-hop and referencing classical and contemporary styles.
+Jones is a founding member and creative director of Public Assistants, a design and production lab focused on mutual aid, programming, and worldbuilding nestled in between Bed-Stuy and Bushwick, Brooklyn.

 Early life

-Born in Philadelphia, DonChristian attended a Pennsylvania George School in his teens.
-His father is also a musician and his uncle is the late soul singer Teddy Pendergrass.
-He graduated from Wesleyan University in 2012, where he studied painting.
-After graduating from college, he moved to New York, where he is now based.
+DonChristian was born and raised in Germantown, Philadelphia.
+DonChristian attended a Pennsylvanian George School in as a teenager.
+His father was also a musician and his uncle is the late soul singer Teddy Pendergrass.
+Jones graduated from Wesleyan University in 2012, where he studied painting.
+After graduating from college, he moved to New York City to pursue art and music.
+There, Don took on day jobs teaching and painting while performing at night.
+Don is currently the inaugural Adobe Creative Resident at The Museum of Modern Art.